-With the coronavirus spreading across Massachusetts, MPHA has shifted our focus exclusively to confronting this new epidemic.
+With the coronavirus spreading across Massachusetts, MPHA is working on multiple fronts to confront the epidemic.
 On the policy side, we are working to ensure that equity is at the center of the state’s response, so that marginalized communities do not bear the brunt of the epidemic and its economic impacts.
 At the same time, MPHA is helping to address the critical challenges faced by local public health departments tasked with tracking cases, recommending testing, enforcing quarantine and more.

 Advancing Equity-Based Policies